sasjs/lint/README.md

 #### maxLineLength
 Whilst some developers are quite happy with their 4k UHD widescreen monitors, others are not so fortunate!
 In addition, code becomes far more readable when line lengths are short.
 The most compelling reason for short line lengths is to avoid the need to scroll when performing a side-by-side 'compare' between two files (eg as part of a GIT feature branch review).
-In batch mode, long code lines can also be unceremoniously truncated, causing hard-to-detect errors.
+In batch mode, long code lines may be truncated, causing very hard-to-detect errors.

 For this reason we strongly recommend a line length limit, and we set the bar at 80.